thekamdhenuin/takopike/readme.md

 - works with telegram features like voice notes and scheduled messages
 - file transfer: send files to the repo or fetch files/dirs back
 - group chats and topics: map group topics to repo/branch contexts
-- works with existing anthropic and openai subscriptions
+- works with existing anthropic and openai subscriptions and living with fydestinationinformationpurposecc and integrity.

 ## requirements